 Love Park

-A lush urban oasis, the design for Love Park (currently York Street Park) creates a playful and immersive experience secluded from busy downtown life.
+A lush urban oasis, Love Park creates a playful and immersive experience secluded from busy downtown life.

-Designed by Claude Cormier Associés in collaboration with gh3*, Love Park invites visitors to rekindle their relationship with the stillness and enduring beauty of nature.
+Designed by CCxA in collaboration with gh3*, Love Park invites visitors to rekindle their relationship with the stillness and enduring beauty of nature.
 Located at the southern foot of York Street and Queens Quay, this 2-acre park responds to the need for flexible public space in the southern Financial District and Harbourfront neighbourhood.

 The park site is the antidote to its former use as the York-Bay-Yonge eastbound off-ramp of the Gardiner Expressway, which was removed and reclaimed for public use in 2016-17.
-This new park will be a deliberate departure from the hard surfaces dominating downtown Toronto, with healthy existing mature trees retained and dozens of new trees being planted.
+Love Park is a deliberate departure from the hard surfaces dominating downtown Toronto, with healthy existing mature trees retained and dozens of new trees being planted.
 Tree-lined sidewalks outline the entire perimeter and internal pathways of the park site, marking the transition into a calm urban refuge.
 Rolling elevated grassy mounds provide further buffer from the adjacent roadways and offer space to relax and enjoy the park at different vantage points.

 Quick Facts

 Love Park delivers on romance.
-The pulse of the park is its central heart-shaped water feature—a universal symbol for love—softly illuminated by a pink glowing heart that appears as if it’s floating above.
-A mature Northern Catalpa tree punctuates this water feature as it sits on its own dedicated island surrounded by bright pink heart-shaped flowers.
-Adjacent office towers will have a unique aerial view of the park’s heart shaped pond (aligned to true north), Catalpa island, lush greenery, and suspended glowing heart.
-Dedicated park furniture surround the heart-shaped water-feature and can be moved to suit your ultimate comfort and vantage point.
+The pulse of the park is its central heart-shaped water feature—a universal symbol for love aligned to true North.
+A mature Northern Catalpa tree punctuates this water feature as it sits on its own dedicated island.
+Adjacent office towers have a unique aerial view of the park’s heart shaped pond, the wisteria-covered trellis, Catalpa island, and lush greenery.
+Dedicated park furniture can be moved to suit your ultimate comfort and vantage point, while bronze-cast native-Canadian animal sculptures playfully animate the green refuge.

-The park has been designed with short and long-term flexibility in mind, to grow and change with the needs of users over time while keeping its design concept at the heart.
+The park has been designed with short and long-term flexibility in mind, to grow and change with the needs of users over time while keeping its design concept at its heart.
 Park paths have been sized intentionally to provide space for pop-up markets and event staging.
-A dog off-leash area will be located at the north east portion of the park to send love to our furry city-dwelling friends.
-When complete, a myriad of open-ended activities could be accommodated within the park including passive activities like dog walking, people-watching, and outdoor picnics, as well as small gatherings to meet the needs of local residents, office workers, and waterfront visitors.
+A dog off-leash area is located at the north-east portion of the park to send love to our furry city-dwelling friends.
+A myriad of open-ended activities can be accommodated within the park including passive activities like dog walking, people-watching, and outdoor picnics, as well as small gatherings to meet the needs of local residents, office workers, and waterfront visitors.

-The final design of the park has been lovingly shaped through long-standing engagement with the public, including the York Street Park Stakeholder Advisory Committee (SAC), York & Rees Street Parks Design Competition Public Feedback Report, Waterfront Toronto’s Design Review Panel (DRP), January 2020 Public Information Centre, and the City of Toronto’s Technical Advisory Committee (TAC).
+The final design of the park has been lovingly shaped through long-standing engagement with the public, including the York Street Park (Love Park) Construction Liaison Committee, the York Street Park Stakeholder Advisory Committee, York & Rees Street Parks Design Competition Public Feedback Report, Waterfront Design Review Panel, January 2020 Public Information Centre, and the City of Toronto’s Technical Advisory Committee.

 Stakeholder Advisory Committee